-As of December 31, 2012, we owned drilling and production rights in 15,231 net acres in Lake Washington and 14, 253 net acres in Bay de Chene.
-All our acreage is covered by our proprietary geoscience database.
-Our 2012 year-end reserves in Southeast Louisiana consisted of 7.9 MMBoe of developed and 7.1 MMBoe of undeveloped reserves, for total proved reserves of 15.0 MMBoe, or 7.8% of the company’s 2012 year-end total proved reserves.
-Our Southeast Louisiana core area provided 19.0% of our company’s 2012 total production of 11.7 MMBoe.
+As of December 31, 2013, we owned drilling and production rights in 16,697 net acres in Lake Washington and 14,254 net acres in Bay de Chene.
+Our 2013 year-end proved reserves in Southeast Louisiana consisted of 7.5 MMBoe of developed and 6.7 MMBoe of undeveloped reserves, for total proved reserves of 14.2 MMBoe, or 6.5% of the company’s 2013 year-end total proved reserves.
+The core area provided 15.3% of our company’s 2013 total production of 11.7 MMBoe.

 See Southeast Louisiana Core Area.